 CHATEAU DU PARC

-Saint Emilion appellation is situated on the right banks of the Dordogne river and is a UNESCO World Heritage Site.
+Saint-Émilion appellation is situated on the right bank of the Dordogne river and is a UNESCO World Heritage Site.
 This area has a rich wine history dating as far back as the ancient Romans.
-Historians believe that this area is the oldest active wine-producing appellation in the Bordeaux region and was also the first region in Bordeaux to export their wine.
+Historians believe that this area is the oldest active wine-producing appellation in the Bordeaux region and was the first region in Bordeaux to export their wine.

 One of the most noteworthy features of the region is that there is a wide range of terroirs throughout the appellation.
-Limestone, gravel, sand, clay and iron deposits are abundant throughout the region.
+Limestone, gravel, sand, clay, and iron deposits are abundant throughout.
 Even from vineyard to vineyard, the terroir can be completely different making the wines taste and texture vary greatly.
-Merlot and Cabernet Franc are the two most important grapes used to produce wine in Saint Emilion.
-This area is now one of the largest producing regions in Bordeaux with 5,565 hectares (13,750 acres) dedicated to vines, with 800 producers.
+Merlot and Cabernet Franc are the two most important grapes used to produce wine in Saint-Émilion.
+This area is now one of the largest producing regions in Bordeaux with 5,565 hectares (13,750 acres) dedicated to vines and with 800 producers.
 These vineyards are divided into two classifications of non-classified or Grand Cru terroir.
-Due to the amount of land allocated to vineyards, Saint Emilion produces almost 4% of the red wine made in Bordeaux each year.
-Although the region produces a high volume of wine, this area produces some of the highest quality Bordeaux in the country.
+Due to the amount of land allocated to vineyards, Saint-Émilion produces almost 4% of the red wine made in Bordeaux each year.
+Although the region produces a high volume of wine, this area produces some of the highest quality wine in the country.